Competition Stages

 Leg 4 Bonavista Bay – Eastport Peninsula

-On Day 6, teams will head to the Eastport peninsula, on Bonavista Bay, which is one of the special areas of the province and once was the summer home to the Beothuk Indian tribe.
-Known for its rugged shoreline and soft sandy beaches, the area will host stages in the historic fishing communities of Eastport, Happy Adventure, and Salvage, where lunch will be hosted.
-After lunch, we’ll repeat stages in Burnside and St. Chad’s before heading east to Port Blandford, which will host multiple stages.
-Then, we’ll head back to Clarenville for the overnight stay.
+On Day 6, teams will head to the Eastport Peninsula on Bonavista Bay, which is one of the special areas of the province and once was the summer home to the Beothuk Indian tribe.
+Known for its rugged shoreline and soft sandy beaches, the area will host stages in the historic fishing communities of Happy Adventure and Salvage.
+Lunch will be hosted in Salvage.
+After lunch, we’ll run stages in Salvage, Eastport, and Burnside before heading east to Port Blandford.
+Following the multi-stages there, we’ll head over to Clarenville for the overnight stay.

-Locations: Bonavista Bay, Eastport, Happy Adventure, Savage, Burnside, St. Chad’s, Port Blandford
+Locations: Bonavista Bay, Eastport, Happy Adventure, Salvage, Burnside, Port Blandford

 Overnight stay: Clarenville

-Day 7, teams will make their way to Random Island is a small island within Newfoundland.
-It’s home to many lively communities that will host some of our key stages.
+On Day 7, teams will make their way to the Trinity Bay area and Random Island.
+Random Island is a small island off the coast of Newfoundland and is home to many lively communities that will host some of our key stages.
 We’ll start in Weybridge and then move on to the fishing and lumbering communities of Hickman’s Harbour, Lower Lance Cove, Britannia, and Petley.
 After lunch in Hickman’s Harbour, we’ll repeat stages in Hickman’s Harbour and Petley before heading back to Clarenville for the night.

-Locations: Random Island, Weybridge, Hickman’s Harbour, Lower Lance Cove, Britannia and Petley
+Locations: Weybridge, Hickman’s Harbour, Lower Lance Cove and Petley

 Overnight stay: Clarenville